pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-mmcanfilebetruncated.md

 ### -param NewFileSize [in, optional]

-Pointer to a variable that specifies the size to which the file is to be truncated.
-If this parameter is NULL, then a length of zero is assumed.
+Pointer to a variable that specifies the size in bytes to which the file is to be truncated.
+If this parameter is NULL, then a length of zero is assumed and **MmCanFileBeTruncated** checks whether the entire file can be truncated.

 ## -returns